amrich1111/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 7.2 - Output from Listing 2](https://github.com/amrich1111/IntroToProg-Python-Mod07/blob/main/docs/assets/7.2.png)
 *Figure 7.2 - Output from Listing 2*

-Data can also be unpickled from binary files using the pickle module’s ‘rb’ mode and .load() method.
-Unpickling a binary object restores it to its original form in Python.
+Data can also be unpickled from binary files using the ‘rb’ mode and pickle.load() method.
+Unpickling a binary object, reads the binary code and translates it back into its original object form in Python.
 In Listing 2, we see a similar setup as Listing 1, however we now have changed the mode in the .open() method to ‘rb’ – telling Python to read data from the binary file.
 In order to translate the binary back into our original object, we use the .load() method which takes the file name as an argument.
 Once Python has loaded and stored the binary data back into a variable, we are able to access its original form (Figure 7.2).

 An important note: If multiple objects are expected to be outputted from a binary file, the .load() method must be called multiple times.
 We will get into this further in the following section.